MartinSnyder/webpack-hmr-demo/README.md

 # webpack-hmr-demo
-LibertyJS 2016 demonstration of webpack hot module replacement
+LibertyJS 2016 demonstration of webpack hot module replacement.
+There are additional materials available that support this repository and detail its contents:
+* [Slides][slides]
+* [Screencast][screencast]

+NOTE: This repository was updated in 2019 to upgrade all of its dependencies in response to GitHub alerts.

 To run the demo
 ---------------